M2000Interpreter/Environment/utf8/guim2000.frm.utf8.txt

 End If
 End Sub
-Private Sub PrintItem(mHdc As Long, c As String, r As RECT, Optional way As Long = DT_SINGLELINE Or DT_NOPREFIX Or DT_NOCLIP Or DT_RIGHT Or DT_VCENTER)
+Private Sub PrintItem(mHdc As Long, c As String, R As RECT, Optional way As Long = DT_SINGLELINE Or DT_NOPREFIX Or DT_NOCLIP Or DT_RIGHT Or DT_VCENTER)
-    DrawText mHdc, StrPtr(c), -1, r, way
+    DrawText mHdc, StrPtr(c), -1, R, way
 End Sub
-Private Sub gListN_ExposeRect(ByVal item As Long, ByVal thisrect As Long, ByVal thisHDC As Long, skip As Boolean) Dim A As RECT, ofg As Long
+Private Sub gListN_ExposeRect(ByVal item As Long, ByVal thisrect As Long, ByVal thisHDC As Long, skip As Boolean) Dim a As RECT, ofg As Long
 If acckeys Is Nothing Then Exit Sub
 If acckeys.ExistKey(item) Then
-CopyFromLParamToRect A, thisrect
+CopyFromLParamToRect a, thisrect
 ofg = glistN.ForeColor
 SetTextColor thisHDC, rgb(128, 128, 64)
-PrintItem thisHDC, acckeys.Value + " ", A
+PrintItem thisHDC, acckeys.Value + " ", a
 SetTextColor thisHDC, ofg
 End If
 End Sub